 Any of these violations that occur while the driver is operating a hazmat vehicle will result in a three-year revocation.
 A second offense results in a lifetime revocation.

-If you’ve been in a commercial truck accident and suffered injuries, hiring a personal injury lawyer can help you get the compensation you need.
+If you’ve been in a commercial truck accident and suffered personal injury, hiring a personal injury lawyer can help you get the compensation you need.
 Because these collisions can result in more serious losses than those possible in a regular car accident, getting help as soon as possible is essential.

 Contact the Metairie Truck Accident Lawyers of The Law Office of John W. Redmann, LLC for Help Today